In Loving Memory of Claude Heater

 The Claude Heater Foundation

-In 2018, Claude co-founded a new opera non-profit, the Claude Heater Foundation (CHF), the fulfillment of an idea and dream he had for many decades.
+In 2018, Claude co-founded with Juyeon Song, his partner and student, Opera, Classical Music, Arts Cultural Foundation, the Claude Hearer Foundation ( CHF ) , the fulfillment of an idea and dream he had for many decades.
 With Claude initially as its sole benefactor, the organization launched its mission to nurture, encourage, and support dramatic operatic voices, classical musicians and artists through developmental, educational programs and professional level performance opportunities.
 Claude gave his advice to the Foundation’s debut event, the very successful performance of Wagner’s Tristan und Isolde.
 He attended rehearsals and guided the leading singers.
 Claude was present for the August 2018 performance, and could clearly see the appreciation from the crowd.
 At its conclusion, the audience spontaneously gave Claude a standing ovation.
 The event was praised by the San Francisco Chronicle as one of the classical music highlights of the year.
 The Foundation’s 2019 follow up performance in San Francisco was the staging of Verdi’s Nabucco in Congregation Sherith Israel, that the San Francisco Classical Voice called “the organization’s second offering and second success...the opera about ancient Babylonians and Hebrews in a temple — likely to be the first such event in Nabucco’s 178-year history.”
 CHF also produced Tristan und Isolde in 2019 at the Krzysztof Penderecki European Centre for Music in Poland on August 31, 2019, which was recorded and will be released by PARMA Recordings, distributed through Naxos, which is also being submitted as consideration for the 2021 GRAMMY Awards.

 The Foundation’s planned events for 2020 and beyond have been postponed due to the COVID-19 crisis.
 When it is safe to do so, CHF plans European performances of Nabucco, and Tristan und Isolde, collaboration with European Top Orchestras, Choir, in multiple European Cities, a concert tribute to Claude Heater in Berlin, and CHF International Vocal Competition.